op1hacks/op1repacker/README.md

 **Don't use this unless you know exactly what you are doing!**
 I take no responsibility whatsoever for any damage that might result from using this software.
-You will void your OP-1 waranty and in the worst case brick it using custom firmware.
+You will void your OP-1 warranty and in the worst case brick it using custom firmware.
 Everything you do with this is at your own risk!

 ## Installation

-To install op1repacker run the following command:
+To install `op1repacker` run the following command:

     sudo pip3 install op1repacker